 I have actually very little to add.
 I agree with everything that Susan said.
 Digital markets do tend to be more complex, but I think that's exactly why we need to kind of look at them very carefully to really understand what's going on.
 I think modern economics has the ability to do so.
 I think we do have the advantage now of some history, some kind of past.
 If we're looking at the (inaudible) we might not have as detailed data as we want.
-A particular event that we're looking at, there is some past that we could look at and can inform our decision.
+There is some past that we could look at and inform our decision about a particular event that we're looking at.
 I think that's what we have to do.
 I don't have much to add beyond that.

-We obviously have to give some time to talk about merger policy.
+We have to give some time to talk about merger policy.
 The agencies have been working on revising the merger guidelines.
 From an economic perspective, what are the priorities in terms of revising the merger guidelines?
 I'd like to hear from both of you.